- Scholarship and Loan Repayment Programs

 Rural Wisconsin Health Cooperative (RWHC)

-The RWHC is a collaborative network of rural hospitals that advocates for policies that will improve health care delivery in rural areas; and serves to health the development of the hospitals in the collaborative.
+The RWHC is a collaborative network of rural hospitals that advocates for policies that will improve health care delivery in rural areas; assists members to offer high-quality, cost effective health care; and helps them to partner with others to make their communities healthier.

 Center for Urban Population Health (CUPH)